IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/cell-editing.md

 }
 ```
 <!-- ComponentEnd: HierarchicalGrid -->
 The `CellEdit` emits whenever **any** cell's value is about to be committed.
-In our **HandleCellEdit** definition, we need to make sure that we check for our specific column before taking any action:
+In our **CellEdit** definition, we need to make sure that we check for our specific column before taking any action:

 <!-- ComponentStart: Grid -->
 ```typescript